Linear Credit Risk Models: Introduction

 Options on CDS contracts are complex derivatives and intricate to price.
 The pricing and hedging of CDS options in a generic hazard process framework is discussed in \cite{bielecki2006hedging} and \cite{bielecki2008pricing}, and specialised to the square-root diffusion factor process in \cite{bielecki2011hedging}.
 More recently \cite{brigo2010exact} developed a semi-analytical expression for CDS option prices in the context of a shifted square-root jump-diffusion default intensity model that was introduced in \cite{brigo2005credit}.
 Another strand of the literature has focused on developing market models in the spirit of LIBOR market models.
 We refer the interested reader to \cite{Schonbucher2000}, \cite{hull2003valuation}, \cite{Schonbucher2004}, \cite{Jamshidian2004}, and \cite{Brigo2005}.
 Black-Scholes like formulas are then obtained for the prices of CDS options by assuming, for example, that the underlying CDS spread follows a geometric Brownian motion under the survival measure.
-Although offering more tractability, this approach makes it difficult, if not impossible, to consistently price multiple instruments exposed to the same source of credit risk. \cite{di2009dynamic} introduced a framework where they obtained explicit expressions similar to ours for CDS prices, but under the assumption that the firm default intensity is driven by a continuous-time finite-state irreducible Markov chain.
-Another tractable approach to price multi-name credit derivatives is to model the dependence between defaults with a copula function, as for examples in~\cite{li2000default} or~\cite{laurent2005basket}.
-However these models are by construction static, require repeated calibration, and in general become intractable when combined with stochastic survival processes as in~\cite{schonbucher2001copula}.
-The idea of approximating option prices by power series can be traced back to \cite{jarrow1982approximate}.
-However, most of the previous literature has focussed on approximating the transition density function of the underlying process, see for example \cite{corrado1996skewness} and \cite{filipovic2013density}.
-In contrast, we approximate directly the payoff function by a polynomial.
+Although offering more tractability, this approach makes it difficult, if not impossible, to consistently price multiple instruments exposed to the same source of credit risk. \cite{di2009dynamic} introduced a framework where they obtained closed form expressions similar to ours for CDS prices, but under the assumption that the firm default intensity is driven by a continuous-time finite-state irreducible Markov chain.

+Another important approach to default risk modeling is the use of subordinators to model the cumulative hazard process.
+It has been in particular shown that time-inhomogeneous models can reproduce well CDIS tranche prices.
+For more details on these models we refer to \cite{kokholm2010sato}, \cite{sun2017marshall}, and references therein.